sudo-self/Rpi-shairport-sync/README.md

 Shairport Sync
 =============
 * Shairport Sync is an AirPlay audio player – it plays audio streamed from Apple devices and from AirPlay sources such as [OwnTone](https://github.com/owntone/owntone-server) (formerly `forked-daapd`).
 * Shairport Sync can provide "classic" AirPlay 1 or limited Airplay 2 support.
-The AirPlay 2 build is much bigger and requires more libraries and RAM at build time and run time.
+The AirPlay 2 build is much more demanding.
+It requires a faster system, more storage and more RAM both at build time and run time.

 AirPlay 2
 ---